Pratt & Whitney Canada PW500

 The Pratt & Whitney Canada PW500 is a series of medium thrust turbofan engines designed specifically for business jet applications.

-Design and development
+Design

 The PW530 has a single stage fan, driven by a 2-stage LP turbine, supercharging a 2A/1CF axial-centrifugal HP compressor, driven by a single stage HP turbine.
-Rated at 2,887 pounds of thrust, it entered service in February 1997.

-Although similar in configuration, the PW535 has a T-stage, mounted on the LP shaft behind the fan, to increase overall pressure ratio and core flow.
-It entered service in September 2000.
+Although similar in configuration, the PW535 has a booster stage, mounted on the LP shaft behind the fan, to increase overall pressure ratio and core flow.

+Similar to the PW535, the PW545 has an additional LP turbine stage to drive a larger diameter fan.

+Development

+The PW530A, rated at 2,887 lbf, entered service in February 1997 on the Cessna Citation II Bravo, and the PW545 in July 1998 on the Cessna Citation Excel.

+The PW535 powered the Cessna Citation V Encore in September 2000, and was selected for the Embraer Phenom 300, first delivered in December 2009.